 Naturally, I went to film school, graduating with honours and with ambitions of becoming a big director (you fool!)
 While learning about film and TV production, I kept expanding my skills as an FX make-up artist.
 My fellow students knew where to find me whenever they needed something gross or gory.
 Working for years in post production, many of my friends and co-workers were independent filmmakers, and I was the one they turned to for props and effects solutions to fit their (often microscopic) budgets, and they still call me whenever they are in need of make-up or props.”

 Desiree van de Laar

 “I spent most of my life in The Netherlands, where I was born and raised.
 Halloween isn’t very big there, but I’ve always been fascinated by it.

 When I moved to Canada in 2012 to be with Brian, I was immediately immersed in the horror and Halloween subculture, and creating props and prosthetics.
 I’ve always been an artist, so the switch was easy – it was just another specialization.
 Instead of canvasses, I now work on people.
-Instead of fabricating lamp shades, I now fabricate severed limbs.
+Instead of painting murals, I now paint severed limbs.